AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 - **`src`**
   Source code for the robot's software, including control and automation scripts.

+- **`system-setup`**
+  Documentation on software installations, configurations, and setup instructions required to operate SMOKI.

 - **`t-photos`**
   Technical photos of the robot's components and assembly process.